Many theories and hypothesis arise about where first mammals came from.

 - Size and weight match.

+The animal's fur would protect it from the wind.
 At some point this flying frog changed and a first mammal, a primitive bat, was born!.

 If a theory is to be taken seriously it must also have some predictive power.
 Let's examine what this theory can predict: